The Best Nordic Walking Poles: What to Look for Before You Buy

 Still Not Sure Which Poles to Purchase?

 Try before you buy.
 I loan Urban Poling Spirit poles to participants in my Quick-Start Clinics, private lessons, and weekly classes.
-This gives them the opportunity to experience the Urban Poling quality firsthand.
-They can then purchase then own pair from me or another retailer when they’re ready.
+This gives you the opportunity to experience the Urban Poling quality firsthand.
+You can then purchase your own pair from me or another retailer when you’re ready.